browserengineering/book/book/text.md

 multiply the linespace by 1.2 when incrementing `y`.
 Try removing the
 multiplier: you\'ll see that the text is harder to read because the lines are too close together.[^11] Instead, it is common to add "line spacing" or "leading"[^12] between lines.
-Here, It\'s 20% line spacing, which is a normal amount.
+The 20% line spacing is a normal amount.

 ::: {.further}
 Line breaking algorithm: http://www.tug.org/docs/liang/liang-thesis.pdf